-Petroleum, or oil, has been utilized since prehistoric times to provide warmth and light, in warfare, and for medicinal purposes.
-It is an essential resource which is used daily in most parts of the world.
-A petroleum pump system operator oversees petroleum refining and processing.
-Both the manifold and the pumping system will be controlled, governing the circulation of liquid materials through a refinery.
+Petroleum, or oil, has been utilized since prehistoric times and is an essential resource which is used daily in most parts of the world.
+A petroleum pump system operator is someone who sets up, tends, operates and controls petroleum refining units at a petroleum refinery or a large ship pumping station.

 What does a Petroleum Pump System Operator do?

-Petroleum pump system operators will use handwheels to open line valves and direct the flow of products.
+Petroleum pump system operators use hand wheels to open line valves and direct the flow of products (controls have to be moved to exact positions).
 Another key aspect of the job is starting the batteries of pumps and observing pressure meters and flowmeters.
-Controls will have to be moved to exact positions.
-Objects will be installed and moved.
-There will be considerable use of the arms and legs, with much stooping, walking, balancing, lifting, and climbing, so agility is required.
+Objects need to be installed and moved, and considerable body movement is required for this job, with much stooping, walking, balancing, lifting, and climbing, so agility is required.

 Operators receive schedules and instructions from the dispatcher.
 They synchronize operations with other pump houses to make the flow of products continuous and minimize contamination.
 They liaise with technical personnel to research and resolve problems (immediate action is often required).
 Research often takes the form of inspecting equipment, materials, and structures.
 Computers are used to direct processes, events have to be monitored, electrical and mechanical equipment has to be maintained, and any information is recorded in written or electromagnetic form.

 Find your perfect career